 Kang, J., 2001.
 Influences of surface quality on the rolling contact fatique behaviour of ceramics.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: